 As a result of the referendum, the Mango Order became effective on November 3, 2004, and assessment collections began on January 3, 2005.
 During a continuance referendum held March 15-26, 2010, 73 percent of voters favored continuation of the Order.
 Continuance referenda are held every five years; the next is scheduled for 2015.

 The Order is authorized by the Commodity Promotion, Research, and Information Act of 1996 [7 U.S.C.
 7411-7425].

 The Board is composed of 18 members, including eight importers; two domestic producers; one first handler; and seven foreign producers.
 Board members are appointed to three-year terms and may be reappointed.
 Nominations for the importer, domestic producer, and first handler seats are made by U.S. importers, domestic producers, and first handlers respectively.
-Foreign producers are nominated by foreign producer associations or by individuals.
+Foreign producers are nominated by foreign producer associations.